isomerpages/moe-montfortsec/_curriculum/Academic Development/Mother Tongue Languages.md

 <p><strong>Online Learning</strong>
 </p>
 <p>To further enrich their learning experiences, online learning portals
-like iMTL portal and Google classroom are also extensively used for classroom learning. iMTL portal is targeted at promoting students’ interest and improve their competencies in mother tongue language through regular self-paced learning activities in an enriching web-based interactive environment.
+like Student Learning Space (SLS) and Google Classroom are also extensively used for classroom learning.
+These platforms can promote students’ interest and improve their competencies in Mother Tongue Language through regular self-paced learning activities in an enriching web-based interactive environment.
-Students are able to input their thoughts and express themselves online through the hanyu pinyin input which aids them in learning oral presentation and interactive communication with the effective use of the portal during lessons.</p>
+Students are able to input their thoughts and express themselves online, which aids them in learning oral presentation and interactive communication with the effective use of the portals during lessons.</p>
 <p><strong>Enrichment Activities</strong>
 </p>
 <p>We seek to build up and nurture in Montfortians the ability to communicate